Spectral Index and Non-Gaussianity in Supersymmetric Hybrid Inflation: Twinflation

 With Eqs.~(\ref{effsuperpot}) and (\ref{Kahlerpot}), the corrections coming from the scalar potential in SUGRA,

 can be estimated.
 In our case, $i,j=\{S,S'\}$. $K_{ij^*}^{-1}$ and $D_iW$ stand for the inverse K${\rm \ddot{a}}$hler metric and the covariant derivative of the superpotential, respectively.
-Upto the quadratic terms, their components are approximately given by
+Up to the quadratic terms, their components are approximately given by

 In Eq.~(\ref{Kss}), we inserted Eq.~(\ref{tuning}).
 The scalar potential Eq.~(\ref{sugrapot}) is, thus, estimated as

 where $x\equiv S/M_P$, $y\equiv S'/M_P$, and the mass matrix ${\cal M}$ is given by